Scotch College, Adelaide: Torrens Park House

-The Torrens Park campus (senior and middle schools) surrounds Torrens Park House, a 19th-century mansion that was once the center of a 134 acre private estate.
-The house was built in 1853–4 by Sir Robert Torrens, the third Premier of South Australia and known for his world-first introduction of the Torrens title system of land transfer.
-In 1865 he sold it to his partner in the Moonta Mines and later founder of the University of Adelaide, Sir Walter Watson Hughes, who enlarged it and sold it to Robert Barr Smith in 1874.
+The Torrens Park campus (senior and middle schools) surrounds Torrens Park House, a 19th-century mansion that was once the centre of a 134 acre private estate.
+The house was built in 1853–54 by Sir Robert Torrens, the third Premier of South Australia and known for his world-first introduction of the Torrens title system of land transfer.
+In 1865, he sold it to his partner in the Moonta Mines and later founder of the University of Adelaide, Sir Walter Watson Hughes, who enlarged it and sold it to Robert Barr Smith in 1874.

 The house was owned (although not occupied continuously) by the Barr Smith family until Scotch College moved in.
-Robert Barr Smith designed and had built for his family's amusement a complete theatre, with stage, an auditorium 20 m by 10 m to accommodate 200 people on William Morris chairs, as well as all of the other necessary trappings of a theatre.
+With the architect J. H. Grainger, Robert Barr Smith designed and had built for his family's amusement a complete theatre, with stage, an auditorium 20 m by 10 m to accommodate 200 people on William Morris chairs, as well as all of the other necessary trappings of a theatre.
 The school's theatre is named after the family.

 Conquest House

-The Mitcham campus (junior school) is centered on Conquest House, a large building on Norman Walk, by Mitcham Reserve.
+The Mitcham campus (junior school) is centred on Conquest House, a large building on Norman Walk, by Mitcham Reserve.
 The house is named after the Conquest family, a family of butchers who lived there and for whom it was built, including Fritz George Conquest and his wife Elsie, née Playford.
 Their son John Playford Conquest (born 1915) attended Scotch College from 1924 to 1930.
 The house had also been called "The Willows" and "The Reserve."
 Conquest is listed as a "Place of Local Heritage Value."

 Scotch bought the house in 1963, together with a number of cottages on Albert Street, and formalized the name Conquest House.
 It originally served as the junior boys' boarding house, but transitioned into an administrative building.
 The house was restored in 1995.